 Applicants for RSci will need to demonstrate competence across five areas.
-Guidance on what assessors should be looking for under each competence is provided below but the examples are just indicative - there will be many other valid examples the applicant could choose.
+Guidance on what assessors should be looking for is provided below each competency, but the examples are just indicative - there will be many other valid examples the applicant could choose.

-Here are some tips you should bear in mind when assessing the application:
+Here are some tips to bear in mind when assessing the application:

-- For each competence statement, the applicant needs to have given clear examples of the role that they play or the contribution they make to a task or activity. - The examples must have sufficient depth - if you can't visualise what they did, the answer is probably lacking this depth. - They can use the same task or activity more than once, but they should be clear on how it applies to the specific competence they are addressing. - Most of the examples provided should be recent (in the last three years) but they can draw on relevant experience further back in their career.
+- For each competence statement, the applicant needs to have given clear examples of the role that they played or the contribution that they make to a particular task or activity. - The examples must have sufficient depth - if you can't visualise what the applicant did from your description the answer is probably lacking this depth. - They can use the same task or activity more than once but should ensure they are clear on how it applies to the specific competency being addressed. - Some of the competency answers may seem fuller than others - this is normal and is illustrative of the wide spectrum of scientists who wish to become professionally registered. - Most of the examples provided should be fairly recent (within the last three years) but they can also draw on relevant experience further back in their career. - They can use examples from broad professional experiences, but they must be able to show how they have applied the skills developed in their job role. - We expect that in a typical application around 300 words will be sufficient for each competency.